Fjr9516/GSL/README.md

 Guided Subspace Learning(GSL demo)
 =======================================
+This is the source code of the GSL method, which has been published as “Guide Subspace Learning for Unsupervised Domain Adaptation“ IEEE Trans.NNLS, 2020.

 In the file, there are multiple .m files.

 >>GSL.m : Core codes of GSL algorithm.